Dante1DC/Speedify-Video-Playback-Controls/README.md

 Alternatively, hold the '\`' (back tick) key, press a number 1-9, and release.
 It'll set the video to that speed.
 Alternatively, hold the '\`' key, press two numbers (like 2 and then 3), and release, and it'll append a . between the first and second number (so the speed will be 2.3!).

+Finally, you can press "CTRL" and "A" to set the video playback speed to 10x until the end of the video.

 # Installation - Chrome
 1. Download from GitHub as zip
 2. Unzip